The Utah Black Hawk War: Settler Colonialism

 The Timpanogos Nation: "We were living in Peace!"

-In 2015, Mary Meyer, Chief Executive of the Timpanogos Nation, contacted me, Phillip B. Gottfredson, to investigate and share their version of the Black Hawk War.
-Over eight summers, I fully engaged with their community, resulting in an authentic account from the descendants of those Brigham Young sought to eliminate.
-It is essential to consider the perspectives of the Timpanogos people to understand historical events fully.
-For over 100 years, the Timpanogos story has been left out of the narrative by Mormon historians who have incorrectly labeled them as Ute and ignored their voices.
-See Timpanogos Biography. & The Black Hawk War for more information.
+In 2015, Mary Meyer, Chief Executive of the Timpanogos Nation, approached me, Phillip B. Gottfredson, to investigate and share their version of the Black Hawk War.
+Over eight summers, I became the first historian to engage deeply with their community, resulting in an authentic account from the descendants of those Brigham Young sought to eliminate.
+It is crucial to consider the perspectives of the Timpanogos people; their voices are not just a footnote but a vital part of the historical narrative.
+How else can we comprehensively know the historical events surrounding the Black Hawk War in Utah?
+However, for over a century, the Timpanogos story has been excluded from the broader narrative by Mormon historians, who have incorrectly labeled them as Ute and ignored their voices.
+See Timpanogos Biography & The Black Hawk War for more information.

 Mary Murdock Meyer Chief of the Timpanogos NationMary Murdock Meyer, direct descendant of Chief Arapeen, brother of Wakara, wrote, "As Chief Executive of the Timpanogos Nation, I speak for the people when I ask why?
 We fed you when you were hungry.
 We helped you when you did not understand our lands.
 Why then were we forgotten?"

-LDS scholars, it's time to stop insulting and denigrating the Timpanogos people.
-It's unacceptable to use racist terms or publish fake stories and photographs.
-The Timpanogos people are human beings - Indigenous, Native Americans, and First Nation People.
+LDS scholars, and historians everywhere.
+I feel we are responsible for compassionatly understanding their pain and not sanitizing the Black Hawk War.
+The Indigenous people of Utah are, all said and done, those who made the ultimate sacrifice, and we should see they are human beings - Indigenous to Utah, Native Americans, and First Nation People.
 They are Shoshone and not Ute.
-As members of the human race, they have an inalienable right to fight settler colonialism, and we must support them in this fight.
-See Timpanogos Chief Wakara
+As members of the human race, they have an inalienable right to truth in education, religious freedom, and the right to fight settler colonialism, and we must support them in this fight.
+See The Timpanogos Nation Is Snake-Shoshone

 Quoting Timpanogos Chief Wakara in a statement to Indian Agent M. S. MARTENAS July 6, 1853.
 "They were friendly for a short time until they became strong in numbers, then their conduct and treatment towards the Indians changed—they were not only treated unkindly—they have been treated with much severity—they have been driven by this population from place to place—settlements have been made on all their hunting grounds in the valleys, and the graves of their fathers have been torn up by the whites..."
 See Timpanogos Chief Wakara's full Statement.